Chart Color Schemes

 An assessment of population growth drivers in Camden Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is expected to increase by 118 persons based on aggregated SA2-level projections, reflecting an overall increase of 7.6% over the 17-year period.
-Lower quartile growth trends are anticipated for Australian statistical areas moving forward.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+By 2041, the Camden Park (NSW) (SA2) is projected to increase by 105 persons based on aggregated SA2-level projections.
+This reflects an overall increase of approximately 3.8% over the 17-year period.

 Frequently Asked Questions - Population